Do You Really Need a CMMS? When Spreadsheets Aren’t Enough

 • Reporting nightmares: Creating reports from spreadsheets is a time-consuming task that frequently includes cutting and pasting data, making charts manually and double-checking for errors and inconsistencies.
 And the lack of automation makes it very challenging to reach actionable insights without involving a dedicated analyst.

-The True Cost of ‘Free’: Why Spreadsheets Are Wasting Your Money
+The True Cost of ‘Free’: Why Spreadsheets Waste Your Money

 While some may tout the benefit of spreadsheets being a “free” resource, sticking with this outdated tool may be a decision you end up paying for greatly.
-In fact, the relatively low cost of CMMS software looks like even more of a bargain when examining the many negative impacts on your bottom line spreadsheet reliance can inflict.
+In fact, the relatively low cost of the top CMMS software looks like a bargain when examining the negative impacts on your bottom line spreadsheet reliance can inflict.
 These can include:

 • Lost technician time: Maintenance technicians often devote valuable time (that could be used for actual maintenance work) manually entering data into spreadsheets.
 This inefficiency inflates labor costs and slows repairs.
 A digital system streamlines updates, enabling technicians to focus on important real work.